PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-09 17:50:25
+Last updated: 2024-04-09 17:51:02
-Random Quote: Dad, you can be in all of the fights that you want, but don't get hurt too bad. - Seong Gi-hun
+Random Quote: She had a nice face, her booty was in place, but Barney don't chase. - Barney Stinson